HobbesMD/Core-Location-Demo/README.md

 ### Supplements

 If this tutorial/project has interested you and you wish to experiment more with Core Location, one should look at integrating Core Location with [MapKit](https://developer.apple.com/documentation/mapkit/).
 We utilized MapView from MapKit in a very basic way, but there is much more to MapKit and the two frameworks can do a lot of cool things together.
+Additionally, there are two more features included in Core Location that were not covered in this app.
+They are Beacon Ranging, [which deals with locating nearby beacons](https://developer.apple.com/documentation/corelocation/ranging_for_beacons), and Compass Heading, [which provides information about the device's relation to true north](https://developer.apple.com/documentation/corelocation/getting_heading_and_course_information).

 ### Source Code